We-Are-Wider/wider-BuddyPress-helper/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Based on the excellent work of r-a-y of the BuddyPress community (https://gist.github.com/r-a-y/5736878), adds useful BuddyPress global variables to the admin bar for debug purposes.
+Adds useful BuddyPress global variables and information to the admin bar for debug purposes.

 == Description ==

-xx
+Based on the excellent work of r-a-y of the BuddyPress community (https://gist.github.com/r-a-y/5736878), adds useful BuddyPress global variables to the admin bar for debug purposes.

 Uses:

-*   xx
+*   TO BE COMPLETED

 == Installation ==